 Keep in mind that these proportions are approximate and, as such, should only be used as general guidelines.
 In other words, they are by no means intended to be considered rigid rules.

 It is also possible to combine the two feeding methods, prey meals and using the ‘Frankenprey’ feeding model the rest of the time.

 BARF for the balance

-In nature, dogs and cats consume small whole prey (such as moles, field mice and mice), but selectively eat larger prey, sometimes leaving behind the stomach and entrails.
+In nature, dogs and cats consume whole small prey (such as moles, field mice, and mice) but selectively eat larger prey, sometimes leaving behind the stomach and entrails.

 The guts may contain parasites that adversely affect the health of your dog or cat.
 A plant replacement is guaranteed free of parasites.

 Regardless of how you decide to feed your partner, it is always important to do some homework first.